Brechoire/demo-pytest-monkeypatch/README.rst

 Simple pytest monkeypatching demo
 =================================

-This simple project aims at demonstrating how to use the pytest monkeypatch fixture to monkeypatch a standard library function with a mock.
+This very simple project aims at demonstrating how to use the pytest monkeypatch fixture to monkey patch a standard library function with a mock.

 Running the demo
 ----------------